 |White||Purity, holy, cleanliness, simplicity, minimalist|

 Many teams underestimate the importance of having good slides.
 Some justify their lack of preparation for slides with, “We have the content, no need spoil market”.

 However, good slides go further than just “Spoiling market”.
 What use is fantastic content when the Professor is overloaded with information, thus missing key points of your presentation?
 Furthermore, doing good slides also shows the Professor that more effort was invested, which would likely leave a better impression.

-Hence, it may be worth the additional half-an-hour to carefully curate and refine your slides before a presentation.Ever want to ask a Senior everything about his/her experience?
+Hence, it may be worth the additional half-an-hour to carefully curate and refine your slides before a presentation.[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!